A Guide to Visiting the 2025 Canadian Tulip Festival in Ottawa

 Major’s Hill Park

 Major’s Hill Park is another popular location to view tulips during the Canadian Tulip Festival.
 In particular the curvy S-shaped garden winding through the east end of the park across from the National Gallery of Canada is a favourite of visitors.
 As you move closer to the Fairmont Chateau Laurier, you’ll find a long rectangular garden flanked by the iconic Colonel John By sculpture which has a beautiful display of blooms.
-It provides a great photo-op with the Parliament of Canada in the background, and scenic spots to sit and enjoy the view.
+It provides a great photo-op with the Parliament of Canada in the background, and a scenic spot to sit and enjoy the view.

-If you opt for a bike ride or walk along the Rideau Canal pathway you’ll also find several gardens dotted along the main pathway, primarily on the west side of the canal.
-Some are quite large, brimming with colourful blooms.
 Just minutes from the main pathway you’ll also find a beautiful circular garden surrounding the Share the Flame monument at Lansdowne Place, right next to Queen Elizabeth Drive.
-This bed is often planted with Olympic Flame tulips - bright yellow tulips with red stripes flickering up the sides.
+This bed is often planted with Olympic Flame tulips - bright yellow tulips with red stripes flickering up the sides, reminescent of the Olympic torch.
 With benches nearby it’s a great place to escape the crowds and is only minutes from the bustling shops and restaurants of Lansdowne Place.

 How to Get Around; Parking and Transportation